dragandim/dragandim.github.io/_posts/2013-03-10-brandhouse.md

 - Linux
 - Javascript
 - HTML5 / CSS3

 tags:
 - work
 categories:
 - work-experience
 ---

-# Role
-Developed on a platform for generating graphical elements for print design
-# Publicator
+At Brandhouse, I had a chance of working on a platform (Publicator) made for graphic design and print.
+The tasks where including integration with data sources, implementing new feature requests and collecting requirement specification from a customer.